 Players in this quadrant are closely matched with low performance but low compensation.
 The grand majority of players in the NFL reside in this quadrant.
 These are players that are typically well-understood as backups, either on rookie contracts or inexpensive veteran contracts.

-Left Quadrant: Proper Value, High Expenditure
+Right Quadrant: Proper Value, High Expenditure

 Players in this quadrant are closely matched with high performance but high compensation.
 Most of these players are the veteran stars of the league who have secured their lucrative veteran contract.
 Teams may be paying a lot for these players, but for the most part they are getting their money’s worth.